-Rocky Mountain National Park will be implementing a new pilot temporary timed entry permit reservation system beginning on May 28, 2021.
+Rocky Mountain National Park is implementing a timed entry permit reservation system.
 Park staff are managing for significant increases in visitation to public lands in Colorado, including Rocky Mountain National Park, along with continued Covid-19 concerns, ongoing park seasonal staff shared housing challenges, reduced shuttle bus capacity and residual fire impacts in some areas of the park from historic fires in 2020.

 Rocky is busiest throughout the summer and on fall weekends.
 In these busy times, especially between 9 am and 3 pm, you should expect:

 Long lines and wait times at entrance stations